 - Description of growth expectations.
-The long range vision includes the growth capacity of the chosen alternative (June Alternative B) by the year 2044. - Framework for community benefits and recommended strategies.
-This framework will confirm the previous Council direction to continue to develop the recommended strategies to achieve community benefits including, but not limited to, commercial linkage fees, Tax Increment Financing (TIF) district(s), and a density bonus/incentive program.
+The long range vision includes the growth capacity in the area through the year 2044, for: - Households: 8,152 total households by the horizon year of 2044; 6,243 households above existing. - Jobs: 22,751 total households by the horizon year of 2044; 17,763 jobs above existing. - Framework for community benefits and recommended strategies.
+This framework confirmed the previous Council direction to further develop the recommended strategies to achieve community benefits including commercial linkage fees, Tax Increment Financing (TIF) district(s), and a density bonus/incentive program.